 Your ceremony can include music, poems, readings, and other elements, as desired.

-Funeral and memorial ceremonies are priced from $400 which includes a meeting with you and your family to gain a thorough picture of your deceased loved one in order to create the ceremony.
+Funeral and memorial ceremonies are priced from $400 which can include a meeting with you and your family to gain a thorough picture of your deceased loved one in order to create the ceremony.
 Additional meetings and services would incur an additional fee.
 A respectful and tasteful ceremony is provided.

 Traditional burials and cremations have been around for centuries.
 Throughout the ages, traditions changed and cremation was at varying times forbidden by law and by certain religions.
 Yet in Roman times, cremation was the usual form of disposal of a human body.
 Trends changed over the centuries and was, until quite recently, banned by the Catholic Church.

 Enter a third alternative, natural or green burial; although this method has been around for centuries, in modern times, it has emerged again.
 So what is a natural or green burial?
 First, the body cannot be embalmed, neither in the more common sense with a formaldehyde based solution or using the more modern methods – although considered natural – they are still toxic.
 Big cold, wooden boxes (aka coffins or caskets) are not allowed.
 Headstones or any other mark for the grave which are not natural or biodegradable are also not allowed.

 Fortunately, at the time of writing this piece, five green burial grounds and four of them are in Ontario.
 Of the four in Ontario, one is in Brampton, one in Niagara Falls, the other two are handily located in Durham Region, one in Pickering and another in Cobourg.
 No doubt more green burial grounds will be added in the near future.

 So all Durham Region residents and neighbours are in an excellent location with easy access to natural or green burials for themselves and family members.
 Having a close place for the funeral service as well as meaningful visits to the burial site, in the months and years to come, is an important advantage.